7 Cooperative Principles

 2 Democratic Member Control

-Cooperatives are democratic organizations controlled by their members, who actively participate in setting policies and making decisions. elected representatives 9directors/trustees) and are accountable to the membership.
-In primary cooperatives, member have equal voting rights (one member, one vote); cooperatives at other levels are organized in a democratic.
+Cooperatives are democratic organizations controlled by their members, who actively participate in setting policies and making decisions. electing representatives (directors/trustees) and are accountable to the membership.
+In primary cooperatives, members have equal voting rights (one member, one vote).

 3 Member Economic Participation

-Members contribute equitably to, and democratically control. the capital of their cooperative.
-Members allocate surpluses for any or all of the following purpose: developing the cooperative; setting up reserves; benefiting members in proportion to their transactions with the cooperative; and supporting other activities.
+Members contribute equitably to, and democratically control the capital of their cooperative.
+Members allocate surpluses for any or all of the following purposes: developing the cooperative; setting up reserves; benefiting members in proportion to their transactions with the cooperative; and supporting other activities.

 4 Autonomy & Independence